fleetdm/fleet/docs/Deploy/single-sign-on-sso.md

 ![Where to find SSO links for Fleet](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/okta-retrieve-links.png)

-> The Provider Sign-on URL within the `View Setup Instructions` has a similar format as the Provider SAML Metadata URL, but this link provides a redirect to _sign into_ the application, not the metadata necessary for dynamic configuration.
+> The Provider Sign-on URL within **View Setup Instructions** has a similar format as the Provider SAML Metadata URL, but this link provides a redirect to _sign into_ the application, not the metadata necessary for dynamic configuration.

 ## Google Workspace